Maimonides

 People often think kosher means blessed food or rabbi-approved food in a vague...

-Midrash is sometimes treated as if it were just imaginative storytelling about the Bible.
+Midrash is sometimes described as imaginative storytelling about the Bible.

 Outsiders often think Jewish life runs only on formal law.